'Big Little Lies' star Zoë Kravitz marries Karl Glusman

 Actress Zoë Kravitz has tied the knot.

-The Big Little Lies star and actor beau Karl Glusman exchanged marriage vows during a ceremony Saturday in Paris, according to Us Weekly.
+The Big Little Lies star and actor beau Karl Glusman exchanged marriage vows on Saturday in her father’s Paris home, according to Us Weekly.

 The guests toasted the couple at a fancy dinner the night before the big event.

-“I can be my weirdest self around him,” Kravitz told the magazine.
+“I can be my weirdest self around him,” Zoë told the magazine.
 “It’s so relaxing to be around someone where you can be a hundred percent how you feel.”

 He’s gushed about her on social media, alternately calling her #rulerofmyheart and “my Love, my hero, best friend and greatest inspiration.”